The Complete Guide to Monopoli, Puglia

-If you’re looking for the perfect base for your adventures around Puglia or just a quiet town on the Adriatic Sea to relax, look no further than Monopoli Puglia.
-Keep reading to find out everything you need to know in this complete guide.
+If you’re looking for the perfect base for your adventures around Puglia or just a quiet town on the Adriatic Sea to relax, look no further than Monopoli.
+Keep reading to find out all the best things to do in Monopoli, Puglia.

-Monopoli also makes the perfect base for exploring Puglia for a few days- it’s close to the Itria Valley and its picturesque, whitewashed towns as well as Polignano a Mare- yet Monopoli is much more relaxed and laid back.
+Monopoli also makes the perfect base for exploring this side of Puglia for a few days- it’s close to the Itria Valley and its picturesque, whitewashed towns, as well as Polignano a Mare- yet Monopoli is much more relaxed and laid back.

-If getting away from the crowds is your thing, make sure to consider visiting and perhaps basing yourself in Monopoli for a little while but make sure you’ve rented a car for freedom to move around the local area.
+As a Puglia local, based in the region all year round, I’ve visited Monopoli more times than I can count, saving all my favorite spots and top recommendations.
+If getting away from the crowds is your thing, make sure to consider visiting and perhaps basing yourself in Monopoli for a little while, but make sure you’ve rented a car for freedom to move around the local area.

-Keep reading to find out the best things to do in Monopoli and all my recommendations for places to eat and the best hotels in Monopoli.
+Keep reading to find out the best things to do in Monopoli, Puglia, and all my local recommendations for places to eat and the best hotels in Monopoli.

 *This ‘Monopoli Puglia’ post contains affiliate links meaning I might make a small profit if you choose to book at no extra cost to you.
 This helps me to keep providing you with top-quality content for free.